 What are the signs and symptoms that tell you when your first period will be arriving?
 What is menstruation, really?
 Should you be worried if all your friends have already started their periods but you haven't yet?
 These and more questions are probably running through your mind.

 What Are Periods, Really?

 Your first period, also called menarche, is most likely to start when you are 12 or 13 years old.
 Some girls get their periods as early as eight or nine, however, while some don't start menstruating until they are 15 or 16 years old.
-Though most girls will have been told that they will be experiencing periods — monthly episodeds of bleeding — before menarche, fewer know all about what periods actually are.
+Though most girls will have been told that they will be experiencing periods — monthly episodes of bleeding — before menarche, only a few know all about what periods are.

 So, what are periods, exactly?
 Before we can answer that question, we have to talk about what the menstrual cycle is.
 The menstrual cycle is a woman's reproductive cycle, the thing that prepares her for pregnancy each month and cleanses the reproductive system when she does not conceive a baby.